giovannidiana/COVID-19/index.md

 </center>
 </figure>

+Table 1 illustrates the list of parameters determining the dynamics of the model.

+name 	description
+h 	intervention coefficient
+k 	Hill scale
+g 	Hill shape
+\lambda 	global infection rate
+X_0 	initial infected
+X(t) 	infected at time t
+A(t) 	intervention strenght
+p(t) 	observed fraction of infected individuals

+Of particular importance, the intervention coefficient h and strenght A(t) describe the investment the country is putting in place to contain the epidemy (plotted in supplementary Figure 3 and 4).
+Linked to these parameter, the time to intervention can be calculated for each country (supplementary figure 5), and together with the hill scale k (supplementary figure 6) is indicative of the readiness of the country to put in place a containment programme.

 ## Statistical inference and model predictions
 By using the available daily reported cases in the public repository [CSSEGISandData/COVID-19](https://github.com/CSSEGISandData/COVID-19) we can estimate the parameters of the model from the data for each country/region affected by the infection (see current state [here](current_state)).
 Knowing the model parameters allow us to draw predictions on how the epidemics will evolve.
 For this analysis we assume that the rate of infection $\lambda$ is the same for all countries whereas all the other model parameters are country-dependent.
 This allows us to exploit the worldwide data to strengthen the predictive power of the model.